Stock events for Insteel Industries, Inc. (IIIN)

 IIIN’s Geographic footprint

-Insteel Industries' products are sold nationwide across the United States, as well as into Canada, Mexico, and Central and South America.
-The company operates eleven manufacturing facilities located in the United States, including locations in Arizona, Florida, Kentucky, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, and Texas.
-Its corporate headquarters are in Mount Airy, North Carolina.
+Headquartered in Mount Airy, North Carolina, Insteel Industries primarily serves markets across the United States, and also extends its sales into Canada, Mexico, and Central and South America.
+The company operates eleven manufacturing facilities located in various U.S. states, including Arizona, Florida, Kentucky, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, and Texas.

 IIIN Corporate Image Assessment